-Cal Poly Corporation offers a comprehensive benefit program for its employees and their dependents, including medical, dental, vision, and life insurance coverage.
+Cal Poly Corporation offers a comprehensive benefit program for its full-time, benefitted employees and their dependents, including medical, dental, vision, and life insurance coverage.
 The information contained here is an overview; for more details please refer to your employee handbook or plan documents.

 You may access benefit forms on our Forms & Procedures page.

 Cal Poly Corporation offers thirteen paid holidays, including five company-designated floating holidays.
 Employees required to work on a holiday (or if that holiday falls on the employee’s normal day off), will be allowed to take an equivalent amount of time off within the year.

 Each employee receives a maximum of one personal holiday every calendar year.

 Full-time employees accrue from 10 to 24 days per year, based on hours worked and years of service.
 Accrued vacation leave is limited to 55 working days (440 hours).
 Vacation accruals are pro-rated for part-time employees.

 JURY DUTY PAY